CARA-ch/emed-service-guide/docs/index.md

-# CARA's eMedication service Implementation Guide
+# CARA's eMedication service Integration Guide

-Welcome to the Implementation Guide for the eMedication service of CARA's community.
+Welcome to the Integration Guide for the eMedication service of CARA's community.

 - [Transactions](transactions/index.md)
 - [CDA-CH-EMED](cdachemed/index.md)